ErselSeyit/base-station-platform/README.md

 **Advanced microservices platform for base station operations and maintenance** - A showcase project demonstrating advanced Java and Spring Boot microservices architecture, service discovery, API gateway patterns, and cloud-native development skills.

-A comprehensive microservices-based platform for managing and monitoring base station operations, built with Java 17, Spring Boot, and modern cloud-native technologies.
+A comprehensive microservices-based platform for managing and monitoring base station operations, built with Java 21, Spring Boot 3.2.0, and modern cloud-native technologies.

 ## 📖 About